Keywords & ASO: analyze your and competitors’ keywords performance

 Summary displays all the keywords you have added, their daily positions and changes, best results, how many of them the app uses in the title and subtitle, and their quality score.

 If the app doesn’t uses a particular keyword you have added, you will see blanks.

 The results will be different depending on the time period and the country.
 If you don’t see any results, check whether you’ve added keywords for this country.

-Popularity provides you traffic score.
+Popularity provides you traffic score from Google Play and Apple Store.
 We are using our internal mechanism to show you the real data, so if you see 0 or 5 for some keywords — you can be sure that there are just several people typing this keyword every day.

 Export keywords analysis

 Say, we need to analyze keywords monthly performance.
 To export this data, choose the time period (a week, a month, 3 days — whatever) and click “export”:

 You have a choice between CSV and Excel files.